llzero04/TicTacToe/README.md

 To run this app first you need to have Node JS installed on your PC.<br/>

-After installing Node JS go to the proect directory and type "npm install" in command line.
+After installing Node JS go to the project directory and type "npm install" in command line.
 This will install all the neccessary dependencies. <br/>

 Next you need to type "npm run start" in command line to run the development server.<br/>